xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

 4. Requirements
 ---------------
 The requirements are defined in this issue's SOW [[2.3]](#2.3).
-For convenience, the requirement defined in the SOW are being carried forward here.
+For convenience, the requirements defined in the SOW are being carried forward here.
 This design shall create some additional requirements based on the selected implementation.
 These additional requirements shall be placed after the last requirement copied
 from the SOW.